lukehsiao/openring-rs/README.md

 Options:
-  -n, --num-articles <NUM_ARTICLES>  Total number of articles to fetch [default: 3] -p, --per-source <PER_SOURCE>      Number of most recent articles to get from each feed [default: 1] -S, --url-file <FILE>              File with URLs of RSS feeds to read (one URL per line) -t, --template-file <FILE>         Tera template file -s, --urls <URLS>                  A specific URL to consider (can be repeated) -b, --before <BEFORE>              Only include articles before this date (in YYYY-MM-DD format) -v, --verbose...
+  -n, --num-articles <NUM_ARTICLES>  Total number of articles to fetch [default: 3] -p, --per-source <PER_SOURCE>      Number of most recent articles to get from each feed [default: 1] -S, --url-file <FILE>              File with URLs of RSS feeds to read (one URL per line, lines starting with '#' or "//" ignored)
+  -t, --template-file <FILE>         Tera template file -s, --urls <URLS>                  A single URL to consider (can be repeated to specify multiple) -b, --before <BEFORE>              Only include articles before this date (in YYYY-MM-DD format) -v, --verbose...
 More output per occurrence -q, --quiet...
-Less output per occurrence -h, --help                         Print help information (use `--help` for more detail) -V, --version                      Print version information
+Less output per occurrence -h, --help                         Print help (see more with '--help') -V, --version                      Print version
 ```

 ## Using Tera Templates